Skip to Content

 Hatch Rest vs Rest Plus: Which One Should You Choose?

-When considering the Hatch Rest vs Rest Plus, which model you choose will depend on whether you’d like the ability to use the backup battery while traveling, control the Hatch with Alexa, and/or have a clock on the face of the Hatch.
+When considering the Hatch Rest vs Rest Plus, which model you choose will depend on whether you’d like the ability to use the backup battery while traveling, and/or control the Hatch with Alexa.

 If you already have a Hatch Rest, you’ve probably found a way to manage without the additional Rest+ bells and whistles.
 And that is perfectly fine.
 We don’t always need the newest and shiniest things for our little ones.